andraglavan-zz/Blog/db_autorestore.md

 So we had to select from all the snapshots the ones that are having a specific source account ID, that are available and that are specific for DocumentDB.
 ## Conclusion
 Even with the small bumps we had, this solution is pretty easy to implement in the AWS cloud.
-The solution not only saves time and money, but also protects the environment against the human erros that can easly happen at that time at night when databases operations are implemented.
+The solution not only saves time and money, but also protects the environment against the human errors that can easily happen at that time at night when databases operations are implemented.
 With the manual task out of the way the developers can focus on other important tasks and also on bringing more automation to the solution as well.